azeemhassni/Config/README.md

 ---
 Easy Configuration Management Library

-if your are writing a WordPress theme or a php application obviously you will have some configuration values. you will create a file with bunch of variable and constants and include every file in your script which is not an intuitive way as I feel.
-I like the way laravel handles configuration values. but we can't use laravel in our WordPress themes that's why I wrote **Config**
+If you are writing a WordPress theme or a PHP application, most likely you will have some configuration values.
+The conventional approach involves creating a file with a bunch of variables and constants, then including every file in your script, which may not be the most intuitive way.
+Inspired by Laravel's elegant configuration handling, I developed Config to provide a similar experience for PHP projects, especially in the context of WordPress themes.

 ---